 - As difficult as this may be, do not wash your hair every day!
 We totally get it – your hair feels oily and slick, and your first instinct is to run to the shower and shampoo away that ickiness.
-The problem is that this over stimulates your grease-producing glands in the scalp, and makes your grease situation even worse.
-Trust us, you can train your hair to produce less grease, and step one is by majorly cutting down on your shampooing.
+The problem is that this over-stimulates your grease-producing glands in the oily scalp and worsens your grease situation.
+Trust us, you can train any hair type to produce less grease, and step one is by majorly cutting down on your shampooing.

 - Embrace silk pillowcases.
-Not only are these babies better for your mane in general, they can make a big difference in terms of how greasy your hair is on a regular basis.
+Not only are these babies better for your mane in general, but they can also make a big difference in how greasy your fine hair is regularly.
 The smooth fabric helps your locks maintain their natural moisture, signaling to your scalp that there’s no need to produce more oil.

 - Adopt dry shampoo as a regular part of your hair routine.
-Stock up on the miracle spray and use it between washes, so that you’re not tempted to cleanse with shampoo on a daily basis.
+Stock up on the miracle spray and use it between washes so you’re not tempted to cleanse with shampoo daily.

 - Lean into it.
 Believe it or not, healthy hair that’s not been freshly washed is easier to style.
 You can rock a casually messy cool girl updo, a sleek, polished chignon or bun, a sophisticated high ponytail, a classic braid, or slip on a stylish headband.

 We hope you found this article helpful and now have a better understanding of making hair less greasy.
 Remember, being patient and consistent with your new hair routine is the most important thing.

 Looking for the best products to help maintain your new, grease-free hair?
 Check out the vitamins hair cosmetics amazon store for everything you need!